 Gloria leads JumpStart’s strategic efforts to create inclusive, high-impact entrepreneurial ecosystems.
 Gloria’s community awards include the City Year Idealism in Action Award and the S & A Consulting Relationship Builder Award.

 Dan is co-founder of Rust Belt Riders, an organic waste hauling service that provides commercial food waste producers a logistics-based alternative to landfills that is clean, timely, and benefits their community.

 October 6th, 5:30pm, Quarry Room

 Ted serves as Managing Attorney for the Case Western Reserve School of Law's IP Venture Clinic and teaches courses in Technology Commercialization & Venture Law at the School of Law.
-He has has extensive experience in the field of high technology development and commercialization, both as a business architect/manager and as a legal professional.
+He has extensive experience in the field of high technology development.
+He’ll describe services available to LaunchNET clients at Case Western’s IPVC.

 Keith Zimcosky, Train 2u

 October 20th, 5:30pm, Higgins 240A

 Keith is the founder and CEO of Train 2u, which offers affordable on-site personal training, weight management programs and fitness products.
 Keith is a BW MBA alumnus whose company serves Rocky River and the surrounding suburbs.

 In 2013 Anne opened Harness Cycle, which quickly acquired a large and loyal following and helped transform the Hingetown neighborhood in Ohio City.
 A mother of two, Anne's latest venture, GroundSwell, will bring unique yoga, paddleboarding + healthy lifestyle programming to Cleveland.
 Her second cycling studio is slated for fall 2016.

 November 17th, 5:45pm, Quarry Room